-Every time he heard a car outside the house, he imagined it would be the police; they had come for him with a warrant to search the house.
-They would find the body of Colleen Cork, take her away, and send him to jail for the rest of his life.
-It wasn’t the ending he imagined for himself.
+Every time he heard a car outside, he imagined it would be them.
+They had come for him with a warrant to search the house.
+They would find Colleen, take her away, put her in the ground, send him to jail for the rest of his life.
+It was the ending he abhorred.

 On the third day, early in the morning, he began taking barbiturate sleeping pills, two or three at a time, swallowing them with swigs from a bottle of rye whiskey.
 Over a period of two or three hours, he took the entire bottle of a hundred pills, drank the whole bottle of whiskey.

 Feeling himself to be floating, he descended the steps to the lower basement where the still-beautiful Colleen Cork waited for him.
 When he opened the door to the vault where she lay and beheld her, he wept once again at the richness of the beauty that now belonged only to him.